http://www.fpnotebook.com/

 - Apply warm blankets

-- Management: Trauma - Additional Points
+XIII.
+Management: Trauma - Additional Points

-- Fast and Glucose/Girl (F and G in the trauma ABCDEFG)
+- Fast and Glucose/Girl (F and G in the Trauma ABCDEFG)

-- Perform FAST exam (Ultrasound)
+- Perform FAST Exam (Ultrasound)

 - Check Serum Glucose

-- Check serum or urine Pregnancy Test
+- Check serum or Urine Pregnancy Test

 - Spine Precautions

-- Backboard may be discontinued when Primary Survey completed (if spine evaluation negative)
+- Backboard may be discontinued when Primary Survey completed

 - Imaging

-- Chest XRay for all trauma patients
+- Chest XRay for all Trauma patients

 - CT Abdomen and Pelvis

-- Management: Rhythm - Pulse Absent (ACLS)
+XIV.
+Management: Rhythm - Pulse Absent in adults and children (ACLS and PALS)

 - See Reversible Causes of Cardiopulmonary Arrest (5H5T)

-- Shockable Rhythm: Ventricular Fibrillation or Pulseless Ventricular Tachycardia
+Shockable Rhythm: Ventricular Fibrillation or Pulseless Ventricular Tachycardia

 - Defibrillate every 2 minutes